Acquisition/Rehabilitation Program (for homes that NCHI owns)

 2. The financial assistance is in the form of a forgivable loan of up to a maximum of $20,000.
 Due to limited funding this program is not always available.

 3. The client must obtain a first mortgage and have sufficient funds to cover the remaining portion of the down payment.
-Lower income persons with limited funds but not less than the required minimum of $500 may apply and upon Board approval obtain a loan for the remainder of the down payment.
+The applicant must contribute at least $1000.00 towards the purchase of the home.

 Emergency Repair Program

 The purpose of the program is to provide emergency repair assistance to low income homeowners.
 This program has emphasis on elderly and disabled households allowing them to remain in their homes and remain self-sufficient.
 The property upon completion of the rehabilitation must meet the West Lafayette Housing-Property Maintenance Code.

 For all programs